opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 }
 ```

 Notice that `index.knn` is not set in the index settings.
-This ensures that we do not create native library indices for this index.
+This ensures that we do not create native library indexes for this index.

 Next, let's add some data to it: